Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.

-Do not travel to the Governorate of North Sinai, including along the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
-Terrorist attacks occur frequently in the Governorate of North Sinai targeting Egyptian security forces, and dusk to dawn curfews apply in the Governorate of North Sinai.
+- Do not travel to the Governorate of North Sinai, including along the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
+Terrorist attacks targeting Egyptian security forces occur frequently.
+A state of emergency has been declared and dusk to dawn curfews are in place.
 The border crossing to Gaza at Rafah is closed at most times.
-See Safety and security.

-- Avoid all demonstrations and protests.
+- Avoid demonstrations and protests.
 Protests can turn violent with little warning.
-Closely monitor the media for information on events and developments that may affect your personal security and safety.
+Monitor the media for information on events that may affect your personal security and safety.
+See Safety and security.

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

 Egyptian diplomatic mission for up-to-date information.

-Hand luggage restrictions at UK airports for further details.
+Hand luggage restrictions at UK airports

-Make sure your passport has at least six months validity from your planned date of return to Australia.
+Ensure your passport is valid for at least six months from the date you intend to return to Australia.

 Safety and security